 Luis Gustavo Mena has been a Tucson muralist for decades.
 His best-known mural might be downtown where Broadway and Congress merge.
 (That post also has a link to a 2007 newspaper article about him.)
 A similar mural is harder to spot; it's along a parking lot for MATZ Truck Accessories on south 12th.
-One of his earlier works is even harder to spot: on a wall between two buildings at 3477 S. 12th Avenue:
+One of his earlier works, of Mexican president Benito Juarez, is even harder to spot: on a wall between two buildings at 3477 S. 12th Avenue:

 Because the mural is on a north-facing wall, this (and the narrow space between the buildings) probably have helped shield it from sun — and preserve it for more than 30 years.
-(Under the artist's name at the upper right is 8,18,81 — which I guess means August 18, 1981.)
-I'm hoping to meet Luis Mena some day.
+(Under the artist's name at the upper right is 8,18,81 — which means August 18, 1981.)
+Mena was about 15 years old when he painted this mural!
 I had a long talk with another early Tucson muralist at Raices Taller 222 gallery, and I'm looking forward to sharing her stories with you sometime in 2013.
 She remembered this mural right away; it was in the time when Mena used a point-distance style, she said.

 Happy Thanksgiving to you, your family, friends...!
 (I'm headed for one of my favorite Tucson Turkey-day traditions, the dinner at Govinda's vegetarian buffet.
 They usually have a live turkey or two wandering the grounds, looking for handouts!
 I'm not a devout vegetarian, but I do love the food and the setting.)